+We note the following:

 It is questionable whether the above risk’s assessment is completely aligned with the following parts of the OECD TP Guidelines:

 A.7.2.
 3.60.
 If the relevant condition of the controlled transaction (e.g. price or margin) is within the arm’s length range, no adjustment should be made